Background

 In 2012-2019 Saro Wallace and colleagues with permissions from Heraklion Museum and the Greek Ministry of Culture via the British School at Athens studied and published or prepared for publication detailed plans of surface remains at Karphi and the neighbouring site of Papoura, and new records and analyses of the metals finds, human remains and selected small finds from Pendlebury's excavations.

-In 2021 under the auspices of the British School at Athens Saro Wallace (then Honorary Research Fellow at the University of Manchester) and Ina Berg (University of Manchester) applied to the Greek Ministry of Culture and Sport for permission to restart excavations at Karphi in a 3-year programme.
-This application cited in its support a formal letter of welcome and offers of assistance from the Demos of the Lasithi Plain.
-Just before commencement in June 2021 it was indicated that permission was likely to be refused due to local uncertainties about responsibilities and staffing for the protection of the site.
+In 2021 under the auspices of the British School at Athens Saro Wallace (then Honorary Research Fellow at the University of Manchester) and Ina Berg (Senior Lecturer in Archaeology, University of Manchester) applied to the Greek Ministry of Culture and Sport for permission to restart excavations at Karphi in a 3-year programme.
+This application cited in its support a formal letter of welcome and offers of assistance from the Demos of the Lasithi Plain, obtained in 2018.
+Just before commencement in June 2021, with all our team already having visited the site and living in Tzermiado village, it was indicated by EFALAS (Ephorate of Antiquities of Lasithi) that permission was unexpectedly likely to be refused, ultimately due to local political uncertainties and conflicts about work on the region's heritage involving the Demos and Dimarchos, which only later became apparent to us and over which we had no control: neither our international project team nor our sponsors have ever had political preferences, connections, influence or alliances in Greece.
 Instead, a 6-week field school for students in the project team was run in the Lasithi plain and mountains area.
+This unexpected derailment of our plans meant the BSA's project and support schedule could no longer accommodate our full programme.
+It was decided to try to move the project to the newly founded Polish Institute at Athens.

-In 2021 Wallace with Greek collaborators also started a funded programme of ethnography-based research on the nature of opportunities for heritage landscape enhancement and promotion in the area using local communities' knowledge and awareness of that landscape.
-Associated activities intended to benefit local communities has included the draft preparation of trails leaflets and the design of an archaeological education and research programme in schools aimed at finding out about young people's awareness and understanding of local heritage landscapes and their potential.
+In 2021 Wallace also started a funded programme of ethnography-based research on the nature of opportunities for heritage landscape enhancement and promotion in the area using local communities' knowledge and awareness of that landscape.
+This built on her earlier studies in this vein in 2002-5.
+Associated activities intended to benefit local communities included the draft preparation of trails leaflets and the design of an archaeological education and research programme in schools aimed at finding out about young people's awareness and understanding of local heritage landscapes and their potential.

-In October 2022 the Demos of the Lasithi Plain (which had in 2018 formally and warmly invited the project's work on mapping, excavation, outreach and educational activities as specified above in a letter from the Mayor), abruptly attempted to stop our educational programme in local schools (which included a walk to Karphi) stating that it was intended to use schoolchildren and their families' knowledge of the local area to search our and exploit archaeological sites for unspecified gain.
-However, the educational programme had already been completed, carried out with full permissions from the Ministry of Education.
-Notwithstanding the project's numerous attempts to contact the Demos, clarify matters and ask about the motivation of this action (especially since the Demos has no authority over education and had offered our programme its full support), no reply was received.
-On 21 November 2022 the Demos published an article in a local newspaper (Anatoli), stating that 'British so-called archaeologists' had illegally excavated at Karphi in 2021 and had undertaken morally reprehensible work in local schools aimed at exploiting children.
+In October 2022 the Demos of the Lasithi Plain (which had in 2018 formally and warmly invited the project's work on mapping, excavation, outreach and educational activities in the area) suddenly attempted to stop our ongoing educational programme in local schools authorised by the regional education authority (which included trips to Karphi) arguing that it was intended to use the knowledge of schoolchildren about the local area to search out and exploit archaeological sites for unspecified gain.
+Notwithstanding the project's numerous attempts to contact the Demos and ask about the motivation of this action no reply was received.
+On 21 November 2022 the Demos published an article in a local newspaper (Anatoli), stating that 'British so-called archaeologists' had illegally excavated at Karphi in 2021 and had undertaken morally reprehensible work in local schools aimed at exploiting children: a related hour-long interview with the Dimarchos Ioannis Stefanakis appeared on a local television channel.
 No names were given in this article, which stated that British archaeologists had no right to undertake 'colonialist' research in the Lasithi plain or surrounding mountains because Lord Elgin had taken the Parthenon marbles in the 1820s!
 All work in the Lasithi region, it asserted, should now take place by 'Greek scientists and Greek hands'.
+The television interview reflected these views.

-The project was sorry to learn of this unexplained volte-face in the attitude of the Demos of the Lasithi Plain and sorry to witness such a major misunderstanding of the nature of international archaeological research in Greece and the Greek laws governing it displayed by elected public officials.
-We have referred the matter to the British School at Athens and Greek Ministry of Culture and Sport and look forward to working in 2023 with the Demos of Chersonisos given the recent ascription of the site of Karphi to this area.
-Our project is still happy to collaborate with the Demos of the Lasithi Plain since work in this border zone involves and affects people living in both demoi, including through developing visitor interest in the local cultural landscape.
+The project was sorry to learn in these very distressing ways of a complete volte-face in the attitude of the Demos of the Lasithi Plain regarding archaeological research - a domain over which Demoi hold no legal supervisory powers - and sorry to witness such a major misunderstanding or misrepresentation of the nature of international archaeological research in Greece and the laws governing it displayed by elected public officials.
+We referred the matter to the British School at Athens and Greek Ministry of Culture and Sport.
+We publicly restated our commitment to and background in collaboration with the Demos of the Lasithi Plain as well as the neighbouring Demos of Chersonisos, since work in this border zone involves and affects people living in both demoi, including through developing visitor interest in the local cultural landscape.

-In October 2023 the existing mayor of the Lasithi Plateau failed to be re-elected.
-We look forward to developing friendly relationships and collaborations with the new demos government given the site's position adjacent to and strong historical associations with this demos.
+In October 2023 the existing Dimarchos of the Lasithi Plateau failed to be re-elected and was replaced by Mr Giorgos Athanasakis who has warmly welcomed our ongoing research in the region.
+We look forward to developing friendly relationships and collaborations with the new demos government given the site's position adjacent to and strong historical associations with this demos, despite the shift in administrative arrangements indirectly brought about by the problems encountered in recent years.
+See our blogpost of January 2025!

 Excavated area of 1937-9, photographed from the peak of Karphi, after Pendlebury et al 1938.